aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/port_to_app_mesh/triggering_injector_first_time.md

 kubectl -n prod get pods
 ```

-Now note how we see 2/2 under READY, which indicates two container for each pod are running:
+Now note how we see 2/2 under READY, which indicates two container for each pod are running

 {{< output >}}
 NAME                        READY   STATUS    RESTARTS   AGE
 dj-6cfb85cdd9-z5hsp         2/2     Running   0          10m